 Screenshots should match the style and objective of the app, reflecting its emotional tone.
 For instance, finance apps may wish to project knowledge and stability, while games may want to evoke whimsy and playfulness.

 Examples Of Google Play Screenshots

 Click here to explore different types and styles of screenshots.
 Note the varying colors, background patterns, font styles, graphical accents, and device frames.
 There is no one "correct" style, and it's wise to evaluate multiple styles before choosing one for your app.

 For convenience, the list below presents some screenshot examples and brief explanations.

 This example uses one large screenshot framed inside a Samsung S10, punctuated with a lively headline to capture the user's attention.
-The background pattern and color is meticulously chosen to match the app's color palette while reinforcing the app's core emotions of whimsy and individualism.
+The background pattern and color are meticulously chosen to match the app's color palette while reinforcing the app's core emotions of whimsy and individualism.

 This screenshot relies on a classic formula: photorealistic device frames paired with two short lines of copy.
-The two device frames are both of the black iPhone XS Max, arranged in an artistic and captivating style that instantly draw focus.
+The two device frames are both of the black iPhone XS Max, arranged in an artistic and captivating style that instantly draws focus.
 Above the devices are two lines of copy presented with the modern and accessible font, Limelight.
 Finally, the unassuming but tasteful background gradient projects polish and sophistication while inspiring confidence in the quality of the app.

 This Google Play screenshot adopts a simple approach and abstains from using any device devices.
 Instead, only a single app image is magnified and given the full spotlight.
-The background color and pattern smartly complement the app branding.
+The background color and pattern smartly complement app branding.
 The screenshot headline provides a crisp, forceful call-to-action.